 She is currently International President of Deluxe Entertainment, running post-production and media distribution operations across EMEA, APAC and Canada.
 Before this, Amanda held a variety of executive roles with EMI Music, worked as a management consultant with McKinsey & Company, and as a lawyer with Mallesons Stephen Jaques and Slaughter and May.

 Amanda has a B.Sc in Mathematics and an LLB (First Class Honours) from the University of Melbourne, and an LLM with Distinction from the London School of Economics.

-Role: Business and strategic planning
+Role: Chair, Board leadership, business and strategic planning

 Alison is Director of Cultural Programming at King’s College London and is responsible for developing and implementing the cultural programme in a range of spaces that engage a wide public and demonstrates the impact of King’s research within the cultural sector.